 Placing a fraud alert is relatively easy and can be done either online or over the phone.
 Here is the direct contact information for each of the three major credit reporting agencies, Equifax, Experian, and TransUnion.
-Remember that you only need to add an alert to one of the bureaus — it’s their responsibility to then notify the other two.
+Remember that you only need to add a fraud alert to one of the credit bureaus — it’s their responsibility to notify the other two.

 Request an Equifax fraud alert online

 Request a TransUnion fraud alert online

 What are other ways to prevent identity theft?

 A fraud alert is a relatively easy way to help prevent or mitigate identity theft.
 But, depending on your specific situation, you may want to consider some other options.
 For example, another resource the credit bureaus offer is a credit freeze.

 This is similar to a fraud alert in that it adds an extra layer of security when new credit is requested under your name.
 The key difference is that lenders and creditors can’t access your credit report at all because your account is effectively frozen.
 Rather than having a set time limit, you can lift the credit freeze at any time.